SheikhAfham-1993/githubexplorer/README.md

 npm run storybook
 ```

+The above command will open storybook in a new browser tab where you can observe different components and their behavior

 ## Cypress E2E testing

 The project also has [Cypress E2E testing](https://www.cypress.io/) scripts.
 If you want to execute the tests locally, follow below instructions.